carlos20h/crm-luiska/README.md

 ## Login

 Visit `/login` and sign in with a Supabase Auth user.
-The session is stored in cookies so the middleware can protect authenticated routes.
+On success the page reloads and the middleware redirects you to `/kanban`.
+If nothing happens, ensure your credentials and environment variables are correct.